 What really made it stand out to my friends and I, though, was the multiplayer features.
 By this point, we’d gotten the hang of setting up LAN parties at short notice.
 We had stacks of null modem cables and even a few old network cards, scavenged from parts bins, and we knew IPX/SPX inside out (skills that would come in very useful when Duke Nukem 3D, one of the best multiplayer shoot-em-ups ever, would come out the following year).

 So we played two player battles (by modem and null modem).
 And we played four-player battles (over networks of various kinds).
 And we modded the game (we made levels, we made new weapons).
 And we got better at it.
 The potential for the game was limitless.
 Every weekend for several months the attic at my dad’s house became our warzone: battle after battle with different strategies every time.
 I favoured engineer swamping and fast strikes at ill-defended construction yards.
-One friend prefered to tank rush.
+One friend preferred to tank rush.
 Another friend liked to turtle.
 A further friend enjoyed the frowned-upon habit of harvester-baiting.
 We all had our own strategies, our own alliances, and our own favourite maps.
 And we played it to death.

 4. (Open) Transport Tycoon (Deluxe)